 - -f <datafile>: the string <datafile> is the literal name of the file with the training items, or (in conjunction with -t cross_validate, the file containing the names of the cross-validation files. - -F <format>: Force TiMBL to interpret the training and test file as a specific data format.
-Possible values for this parameter are: Compact, C4.5, ARFF, Columns, Binary (case-insensitive).
+Possible values for this parameter are: Compact, C4.5, ARFF, Columns, Sparse, Binary (case-insensitive).
 The default is that TiMBL guesses the format from the contents of the first line of the data file.
+ARFF is not automatically detected.
 See section 6.2.1 for description of the data formats and the guessing rules.
 The Compact format cannot be used with numeric features. - -1 <n>: Feature length.
-Only applicable with the Compact data format; <n> is the number of characters used for each feature-value and category symbol.

-- -i <treefile>: Skip the first two training phases: instead of processing a training file, read a previously saved (see -I option) instance-base or IGTREE from the file treefile.
+Only applicable with the Compact data format; <n> is the number of characters used for each feature-value and category symbol. - -i <treefile>: Skip the first two training phases: instead of processing a training file, read a previously saved (see -I option) instance-base or IGTREE from the file treefile.
 See section 6.2.4 for the format of this file. - -u <valueclassprobfile>: Replace the automatically computed value-class probability matrix with the matrices provided in this file. - -P <path>: Specify a path to read the data files from.
-This path is ignored if the name of the data file already contains path information. - -s: Use the whitespace-delimited exemplar weights, given after each training instance in the training file <datafile>, during classification. - -S <portnumber>: Starts a TiMBL server listening on the specified port number of the local-host.
+This path is ignored if the name of the data file already contains path information. - -s: Use the whitespace-delimited exemplar weights, given after each training instance in the training file <datafile>, during classification. <testfile> may contain exemplar weights, but they are not used in classification.
+If the test file does not have an exemplar weights column, you must specify -s1.
+Exemplar weights can also be ignored (in both training and test files) by specifying -s0. - -S <portnumber>: Starts a TiMBL server listening on the specified port number of the local-host.
 See Chapter 6.3 for a description of the communication protocol.